Real Estate in San Jose, Costa Rica

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "I just wanted to clear up some of the bad reviews of the other guy who posted before me about San Jose, Costa Rica.
 First of all, if you are planning on moving to Costa Rica for whatever ex-pat experience, if possible, avoid San Jose.
 It is a very crowded, dense little city that is not all that interesting.
 Also, foreigners are more susceptible to theft here.
 That being said, get out of San Jose and live in any of the other great towns all throughout this beautiful country.
 True, transportation can be mediocre (if insisting on travelling budget), but it definately suffices.
-It's a small country and travelling from the Pacific to the Carribean can be done in one long day even on the slowest, cheapest bussed routes available," remarked one member in San Jose.
+It's a small country and travelling from the Pacific to the Carribean can be done in one long day even on the slowest, cheapest bussed routes available," said one expat who made the move to San Jose.

 What is a typical expat home or apartment like in San Jose?

 "Housing can be very cheap, especially if you rent out a room from a Costa Rican family.
 While the family's home (bathroom especially) may not be of the same type that a middle-class American is used to, it is the best way to get to know your new home country's people.
 If you want, you could even rent out a room at a backpackers' type of hotel or hostel for cheap rates, too.
-I've stayed in simple beach-front hotels for US $9 a night," explained one person living in San Jose, Costa Rica.
+I've stayed in simple beach-front hotels for US $9 a night," remarked one member in San Jose.

 What is the average cost of housing in San Jose?